gregurco/jobeet-tutorial/docs/days/day-14.md

 * An array of placeholders
 * The number to use to determine which text to use

-The string that describes the different translations according to the number is formatted as follow:
+The string that describes the different translations according to the number is formatted as follows:

 * Each possibility is separated by a pipe character (`|`)
 * Each string is composed of a range followed by the translation